Spotlight: The Canadian VFX Industry

 - Discreet Logic acquires a software called Flash from Softimage.
 This later goes on to be known as Autodesk Flame.

-- Side Effects Productions splits off from the rest of Sidefx.
-Nigel McGrath rebrands it and founds what is now known as Spin VFX.
+- Nigel McGrath rebrands Side Effects Corp, and founds what is now known as Spin VFX.

 -Softimage is bought out by Microsoft.